 Support vector machines made kernels famous, but the kernel idea is far more general than max margin classification.
 Any learning algorithm that can be written purely in terms of inner products between data points can be lifted into a rich, possibly infinite dimensional feature space by replacing those inner products with a kernel function.
-This chapter develops the kernel machinery that surrounds and outlives the SVM: kernel ridge regression, kernel principal component analysis, the representer theorem that justifies the whole enterprise, and the scaling techniques (random Fourier features and the Nystrom approximation) that make kernels usable on large data.
+This chapter develops the kernel machinery that surrounds and outlives the SVM, with a sharp focus on the three tools that matter most in practice today: kernel ridge regression as the canonical kernel learner, and the two approximations, the Nystrom method and random Fourier features, that make kernels usable on large data.
+The representer theorem ties them together and explains why every one of them is tractable.

 119.1 1.
 Kernels and Feature Spaces